lm-kbc/lm-kbc.github.io/README.md

 # lm-kbc.github.io
-Web page for the LM-KBC challenges and KBC-LM workshops
+Web page for the LM-KBC challenges and KBC-LM workshops.